 - Wear a mask.
-This year, a mask is recommended to help prevent the spread of COVID-19.
+A mask is still recommended in many situations to help prevent the spread of COVID-19.
 It can also do double duty by preventing the spread of the flu virus.

 This fall, many of us will find ourselves assessing each sneeze and cough.
 We’ll worry with every tickle in our throats that we’re coming down with COVID-19 or another illness.
 Knowing the difference between a cold, COVID-19 and the flu can help you have a little peace of mind, and most importantly, know when it’s time to see the doctor.

 Although flu and the common cold are caused by different viruses, they have similar symptoms.
 If you have a cold, you’re likely to have a runny or stuffy nose.
 Flu symptoms may be similar to a cold but are more severe.
-In addition to fever and chills, flu symptoms can include cough, sore throat, headache, fatigue and body aches.
-Regardless of whether you have been diagnosed with COVID-19, the flu or a cold, if you are feeling unwell, it is recommended you isolate yourself from others to prevent spread of viruses.
+In addition to fever and chills, flu symptoms can include a cough, sore throat, headache, fatigue, and body aches.
+Regardless of whether you have been diagnosed with COVID-19, the flu, or a cold, if you are feeling unwell, it is recommended you isolate yourself from others to prevent the spread of viruses.